rufuspollock/csv.js/README.md

-Simple pure javascript CSV parser focused on the browser.
+Simple pure javascript CSV library focused on the browser.

 Originally developed as part of [ReclineJS][] but now fully standalone.